We are deeply sorry for your loss - the staff at Koch Funeral Home

 He loved music of all types but especially the classic Rock genre.
 He attended many concerts throughout his life seeing great musicians.
 One of his memorable trips was to Chicago for the Eric Clapton Crossroads Guitar Festival.

 Richard was a compassionate, gentle man.
 He gave of his life in service to others.
 Never seeking praise or adulation, he was a person who cared deeply for his fellow man.
 He loved his family, the fire department community, and Jewett.
 His passing has left a hole in our hearts and community.
 The universe became a little darker when his light was extinguished.

-Private services will be held for the family.
+A celebration of Richards life will be held Saturday, August 7, 2021 at 2 pm in Jewett Firehouse.
 In lieu of flowers, contributions can be made to the Jewett Volunteer Fire Department, PO Box 15, Jewett, OH 43986 or the American Cancer Society, Attn: RFL Medina SK #YLXXUH, 10501 Euclid Ave, Cleveland OH 44106.
 Koch Funeral Home, Scio has been entrusted with his services. www.kochfuneral.com

 Jewett Volunteer Fire Department